 If you are a client, be aware that we are all facing an emergency situation.
 Do not demand from people more than you would if they were working in normal conditions.
 Just because people have started working from home does not mean that you are now entitled to put extra pressure or workload on them.

 Stay healthy and creative.

-If you like this and previous posts please share them with your creative friends or visit the NCY Podcast and listen to latest shows about creativity.
+If you like this and previous posts in my blog about creativity please share them with your creative friends or visit the NCY Podcast and listen to the latest shows about creativity.